Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 [[toc]]

-The jSparrow Maven Plugin (JMP) is a continuous integration tool to apply automatic refactorings.
-It supplies similar rules as the jSparrow Eclipse Plugin, but works without user input.
+The jSparrow Maven plugin (JMP) is a continuous integration tool to apply automatic refactorings.
+It supplies similar rules as the jSparrow Eclipse plugin, but works without user input.

 ## Installation
 ### Requirements